 Installing or flashing a boot image file on your OnePlus 8/8 Pro could be easily done by executing a Fastboot command from your computer.
 The alternative way is to flash the boot image file through TWRP recovery (in case you have that installed).
 The latter is more convenient because it wouldn’t require a PC.
 We have covered both the methods below for you.
 The instructions will apply while flashing both, a stock boot or a patched boot image.

-Method #1: Flashing a Boot Image using Fastboot
+First Method: Flashing a Boot Image using Fastboot

 NOTES: